wasp-lang/deploy-action/README.md

 ### Get your API token from Fly.io

-Login with Fly.io and go here: https://fly.io/user/personal_access_tokens
+- Login with Fly.io and go here: https://fly.io/user/personal_access_tokens
+- Click `Create token` and copy that value.

 ### Add the token as a secret

-Add your Fly.io token as a repository secret e.g. `FLY_TOKEN`
+Add your Fly.io token as a repository secret e.g. calling it `FLY_TOKEN`

 Read more about how to do it: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository